SchoemanClaudia/1up-growkits/README.md

 ## Overview

-1up GrowKits is an e-commerce platform for purchasing mushroom grow kits and educational courses on mushroom cultivation.
-The website offers a seamless shopping experience, with secure Stripe payments, AWS-backed media hosting, and a scalable e-commerce system.
-Customers can also subscribe to the Mailchimp newsletter for updates and promotions.
+1up GrowKits is an e-commerce platform for purchasing mushroom grow kits & educational courses on mushroom cultivation.
+The website offers a seamless shopping experience, with secure Stripe payments, AWS-backed media hosting & a scalable e-commerce system.
+Customers can also subscribe to the Mailchimp newsletter for updates & promotions.

-- [x] A modern and user-friendly e-commerce store.
+- [x] A modern & user-friendly e-commerce store.
 - [x] Featured products visible on landing page with links to products.
 - [x] A dedicated course booking system for scheduled training.
 - [x] Secure payment processing via Stripe.